 I counted after I applied the preset (on the last image) and I made 4 minor adjustments and that was it!!!
 5 clicks total you guys – took me less than 10 seconds!

-There is the Noble Signature which is the main preset, and then there is an add-on called the Noble Enhancers.
+There is the Noble Signature and it comes with enhancers.
 These are smaller adjustments that you use after the Noble Signature to help you achieve the perfect look.
 The image above on the right was just the Noble Signature with a few other adjustments.
-If you are going to purchase though, I would suggest getting both (Noble Bundle) because the Enhancers are really helpful and just great to have if you are already decided on purchasing the Signature.

 I know it can be hard to invest in something you haven’t been able to test out before – I completely understand!
 If you would like to see what the Noble preset looks like on your image, feel free to send me an email mallory[at]mallorydawn.com.
 In the email be sure to mention you saw this blog post and attach one or two RAW images.
 I will then reply with your images after the preset was applied.
 This way you can see how the preset looks on your images before you purchase.
 Please keep in mind the final look of the images really depends a lot on how you are shooting.
 Some general tips: